GrantGremillion/AzureADTestLab/README.md

 <p>
 We will first need to make a configuration change that will lock users out of their account if they fail too many password attempts.
 To do this, we will need to access the Group Policy Management Console.
-We can get their by right clicking start > Run and typing gpmc.msc > Ok.
+We can get their by right-clicking start > Run and typing gpmc.msc > Ok.
 Expand the tabs on the left until you find the Default Domain Policy under Forest > Domains > mydomain.com.
 Right click it and then Edit.
 Now, find the Account lockout policy through Policies > Windows Settings > Security Settings > Account Policies.
 </p>
 <br />